 Optional Step 5

 Position your fabric within your embroidery hoop until you are happy with how taut it is.
-Finding the edges of each line, create a small stitch along the edges of your hoop where each month should end.
+Finding the edges of each line, create a small stitch or french knot along the edges of your hoop where each month should end.

 Optional Step 6